🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 All options trades have both a bid and an ask price; the bid price indicates the price you’d receive for selling to open the option while the ask price indicates the price you’d pay to buy to open the option.

-If a call sweep is shown executing near the bid price, that means that an institutional trader likely sold a large number of call options at the bid price, which may imply a bearish signal.
+If a call sweep is shown executing near the bid price, it may suggest that an institutional trader sold a large number of call options at the bid price, which could imply a bearish signal.

 Conversely, if a call sweep is shown executing near the ask price, that indicates that an institutional trader likely purchased a large number of call options at the ask price, which could imply a bullish signal.